Arikia/ghostwriter/README.md

 - **Blink (Solana)** - Blockchain link that turns any Solana action into a shareable, metadata-rich link.
 - **Metaplex** - OS NFT protocol for minting and managing NFTs.
 - **Phantom Wallet** - A popular NFT wallet for Solana-based assets.

-- **Filecoin** - A decentralized data storage network designed to store humanity’s most important information.
+*(Future Enhancement:

-*(Future Enhancement: Integration with Tiplink for wallet connection.)*
+Integration with Tiplink for wallet connection.
+Metaplex - OS NFT protocol for minting and managing NFTs.)*

 ## Team